gisaia/ARLAS-web-core/README-NPM.md

 ## Install

-To install this library in your npm web application, add the dependency in your `package.json` file.
+To install this library in your web application, add the dependency in your `package.json` file.

 ```shell
 $ npm install --save arlas-web-core